 Ultimately, however, all members of staff and students are responsible for IT Security.
 Please refer to the

-Electronic Communications Policy for further information on your responsibilities.
+IT section of the policy hub for further information on your responsibilities.

 The most important thing is that if you are unsure about any actions you have taken or are about to take and whether these could have any IT security implications then please check with the IT Helpdesk.